Zenoo/seo-optimization/README.md

 It's easy to use and requires no further configuration.
 The converted files can be found on your Desktop.

-I suggest creating a `webp/` folder containing every converted source in your `image` folder, which retain the file tree of your original folder.
+I suggest creating a `webp/` folder containing every converted source in your `image` folder, which retains the file tree of your original folder.

 Then, all you have to do is replace your basic `<img src="logo.png" alt="Logo" class="whatev">` with: